 Rock climbing and bouldering (which is a form of climbing without ropes) is a great way to help kids build their strength and dexterity!
 We’ve rounded up all the best places to go rock climbing in Singapore; if you need a recommendation, we’re particularly fond of Climb Central Novena – it’s great for kids.

-With everyone spending extra time at home, chances are your kiddos are enjoying a whole lot more screen time than usual.
-If you want to keep them occupied but are desperate to get their little eyes away from screens for a while, why not set them up in a cosy nook and ask them to just try listening for a while?
-Podcasts can also be pleasant to play in the background while your kiddos colour or play with clay; kids from as young as 2 or 3 will generally get something out of them.
+If you want to keep kids occupied but are desperate to get their little eyes away from screens for a while, why not set them up in a cosy nook and ask them to just try listening for a while?
+Podcasts can also be pleasant to play in the background while your kiddos colour or play with clay.
 Click here as we round up the best podcasts for kids of all ages, including news, storytelling, science and music!